Skip to content

 64. Amount of deforestation and/or ecosystem conversion recorded in supplier operations since cut-off date?

-0 (0%) - The company reports that there were zero cases of deforestation or fire in its suppliers' operations in the past year, this is since the cut-off date of 2020.
+0 (0%) - The company recorded zero cases of deforestation or fire in its suppliers' operations over the past year, this is since the cut-off date of 2020.

 • P